 Accenture: From the business and software giant Accenture, this tool brings you choice-modeling enabled for multifactorial testing.
 It lacks the ability to create web pages though.
 The cost is about $33,000 initially and can go all the way to $320,000 with ongoing costs.

-Conductrics: This tool checks out good on all fronts except two.
+Conductrics: This tool proves to be good on all fronts except two.
 You won’t get full technical support and there’s no platform to create new pages.

 Optimizely: Last but certainly not least, this tool comes with a fixed monthly fee.
 Drawbacks can be limiting because there isn’t full technical support, email analysis, or web page creation.